jeroen94704/klepcbgen/README.md

 # Features

-At this point klepcbgen supports only the bare minimum of features:
+klepcbgen currently has the following features:

 * Keys of different widths and/or heights
 * Stabilizers for keys 2 units or more wide
 * Cherry MX switch mount
 * Does not require custom KiCad libraries

-Features available in KLE that would impact a PCB but are currently **not** supported are:
+Features available in KLE that would impact the PCB layout but are currently **not** supported are:

 * Secondary width/height (So no ISO/big-ass ENTER keys for now, sorry!)
 * Rotated keys
-* Alps switch mount
+* Vertical keys (e.g. numpad ENTER and "+")
-* Plate mounted switches (although I think the footprints for PCB mounted switches are compatible with plate mounted switches)
+* Alps switches

 # Installation